mechkit/solar_design_algorithm/standard/documents/SDA_micro_standard.md

 Choose the conductor with a current rating that is greater than the OCPD rating from NEC table 310.15(B)(16).
 NEC chapter 9 table 8 provides more details on the conductor.
 For DC circuits, 10 AWG wire is used as a best practice.

-The NEC article 352 and 358 tables are used to find a conduit with a sufficent 40% fill rate to hold the total conductor size for all the conductors.
+The NEC article 352 and 358 tables are used to find a conduit with a sufficient 40% fill rate to hold the total conductor size for all the conductors.

 Select further wire details based on code requirements and best practices.

-Exposed source circuit wiring:
-* Conductor: 'DC+/DC-, EGC'
-* Location: 'Free air'
-* Material: 'CU'
-* Type: 'PV Wire, bare'
-* Volt rating: 600
-* Wet temp rating: 90
-* Conduit type: 'NA'

-PV DC source circuits:
+PV Microinverter AC sources:
 * Conductor: 'DC+/DC-, EGC'
 * Location: 'Conduit/Exterior'
 * Material: 'CU'